dbelfiori/dbelfiori.github.io/_posts/2024-06-03-collecting-data-on-form-submission.md

 featured: true
 ---

-This sample pulls in data from an email into CloudPages inorder to capture a subscribers polling results (@Form_Submission).
+This sample pulls in data from an email into CloudPages inorder to capture a subscribers polling results (@Poll_Submission).
 This snippet can be combined with <a href="/create-a-success-page-on-form-submission">Creating a success page</a>.

 {% highlight js %}
 %%[